zanettanorris/Product-Inventory-Lab/instructions/section-02.md

     // Otherwise return false
 }
 ```
-Dont forget to write your test first, and commit along the way!
+Dont forget to write your tests first and commit along the way!

-Once you have completed this service, move on to the other services you will need to manage the other models
+Once you have completed this service, move on to the other services you will need to manage the other models.

-Now if we every need to change the way we create, read, update, delete these objects we can do it here in this service object.
+Now if we ever need to change the way we create, read, update, delete these objects we can do it here in this service object.
 It will then be reflected everywhere the service is used to do these operations.

 ## Conclusion

-We continued using git to make incremental changes to our program to ensure we have a recovery route if neccissary.
+We continued using git to make incremental changes to our program to ensure we have a recovery route if necessary.
 We added properties, getters and setters to the models and tested them as proof of implementation.
 Finally we created services for the models to help manage and centralize code.